toshas/torch-discounted-cumsum/README.md

 strict separation of updates into stages via separate kernel invocations guarantees stage-level synchronization and global consistency of updates.

-The gradients wrt input can be obtained from the gradients wrt output by simply taking `cumsum` operation with the reversed direction of summation.
+The gradients for input can be obtained from the gradients for output by simply taking `cumsum` operation with the reversed direction of summation.

 ## Numerical Precision